Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/docker.md

 For this installation, you'll need a Docker-enabled system with proper Docker access.

+## Install Kong Gateway with a database

+Set up a {{site.base_gateway}} container with a PostgreSQL database to store Kong configuration.

-## Pull and tag the Kong Gateway image
+### Pull and tag the Kong Gateway image

 1. Pull the Docker image: